observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 - 📨 EventHub: For real-time event streaming or in our case used to send and receive device temperature and health data
 - 💾 Storage Account: This component is essential for the secure storage of EventHub checkpoints
 - 📦 ACR (Azure Container Registry): To store the application container images.

+Head to you Azure portal and make sure your resources are indeed provisioned.
+Fell free to have a small look around, before heading to the next chapter to deploy the solution on our AKS cluster.

 ## Navigation